Nathan Gregory Silvermaster: Civil service

 While nominally remaining on the employment rolls of the Farm Security Administration, Silvermaster arranged in 1942 to be detailed to the Board of Economic Warfare.
 The transfer, however, triggered objections from military counter-intelligence who suspected he was a hidden Communist and regarded him as a security risk.
 On July 16, 1942 the U.S. Civil Service Commission recommended "Cancel eligibilities ... and bar him for the duration of the National Emergency."

 Silvermaster denied any Communist links and appealed to Under Secretary of War Robert Patterson to overrule the security officials.
 Both White House advisor Lauchlin Currie (identified in Venona as the Soviet agent operating under the cover name "Page") and Assistant Secretary of the Treasury Harry Dexter White (identified in Venona as the Soviet agent operating under the cover names "Lawyer"; "Jurist"; "Richard") intervened on his behalf.
 Silvermaster subsequently received two promotions and pay raises.

 From 1942 to 1945, he was also assigned to the United States Treasury.
 In mid-1945, he joined the Reconstruction Finance Corporation (later War Assets Corporation).
 In March 1946, he resigned from government.

-On August 28, 1950, Lee Pressman (a member of the Ware Group, a precursor to the Silvermaster and Perlo) said of Silvermaster, "I believe he was with the Maritime Labor Board when I was with the CIO, and in that connection I may have had some business dealings with him" (apparently referring to Silvermasters time with that union 1938–1940).
+On August 28, 1950, Lee Pressman (a member of the Ware Group, a precursor to the Silvermaster and Perlo) said of Silvermaster, "I believe he was with the Maritime Labor Board when I was with the CIO, and in that connection I may have had some business dealings with him" (apparently referring to Silvermaster's time with that union 1938–1940).